 Mark and Ellen Cannon founded the Oasis Center in a Muslim neighborhood.
 Here they connect vibrant believers with those who have never heard about the hope of Jesus.
 Each weekday they provide after school homework help, Spanish and English classes as well as art, dance and cooking, reaching entire families.

-Paul and Julie Kraus serve foreign/ethnic populations in NYC.
-Paul directs the New York Ministry Network Department of Intercultural Ministries advancing the kingdom to ‘near’ neighbors who are culturally ‘distant’.
+Julie Kraus serve foreign/ethnic populations in NYC.
+She directs the New York Ministry Network Department of Intercultural Ministries advancing the kingdom to ‘near’ neighbors who are culturally ‘distant’.